XiYangEcon/XiYangEcon.github.io/index.md

 </details>

 <!--
-**Housing Wealth as Precautionary Saving: Evidence from a Regression Discontinuity Design**
+**Housing Wealth as Human Capital Investment: Evidence from a Regression Discontinuity Design**
 <br/>
 (with Ninghua Zhong)